-- ✓ Develop human service centers to serve the eastern and western portions of the County. - ✓ Target facility construction to demand as shown by waiting lists for existing facilities, including long term residential facilities, treatment facilities and barrier-free accessible group homes. - ✓ Develop adequate transitional housing for homeless families, and provide for before and after-school child care needs of 15 percent of children attending elementary schools. - ✓ Locate public health offices to maximize accessibility to the service population. - ✓ Expand and renovate Mt.
+- ✓ Develop human service centers to serve the eastern and western portions of the County. - ✓ Provide for the residential needs of persons with mental illness, mental retardation and substance abuse problems through small and large supervised and supported residential services located Countywide. - Develop adequate transitional housing for homeless families, and provide for before and after-school child care needs of 15 percent of children attending elementary schools. - ✓ Locate public health offices to maximize accessibility to the service population. - ✓ Expand and renovate Mt.
 Vernon and Woodburn mental health centers.